 Your content strategy is focused on acquiring leads and potential customers and based on customer research

-As per what you’ve read above, you’ll see that we believe it makes more sense to start BOFU content and work your way up.
-So when we start working with a client, we’ll spend one month interviewing the right people on your team to understand who your ideal customer is and their pain points.
+As per what you've read above, you'll see that we believe it makes more sense to start with BOFU content and work your way up.
+So when we start working with a client, we'll spend one month interviewing the right people on your team to understand who your ideal customer is and their pain points.

 We'll ask them questions like:

-What was the last prospect/company that you had a really easy time closing?
+- What was the last prospect/company that you had a really easy time closing?
 What type of prospects are the ones that are the easiest to close?

-What are you usually compared to?
+- What are you usually compared to?
 What are the alternatives?

-What is the most common reason for buying your product?
+- What is the most common reason for buying your product?

-How do they currently solve X and how much does it cost to do so?
+- How do they currently solve X and how much does it cost to do so?

-Who are the customers that bring the most amount of revenue?
+- Who are the customers that bring the most amount of revenue?

-Who are the customers that stay with you the longest?
+- Who are the customers that stay with you the longest?

 It's a very thorough process that allows us to understand how to target your ideal customer.
 You can learn more about it here: How to Do Research for Bottom of the Funnel Content Marketing